 Who Initiates a Payment Reversal?

-Any player in the transaction can initiate a reversal.
+Any player in the transaction can initiate a payment reversal.
 Including the cardholder, the issuing bank, the card network, the merchant, or their acquiring bank.

 What Does a Payment Reversal Mean For Credit Cards?

 So what is a reversal transaction?
 And what does reversal credit mean?
-In its simplest form, a payment reversal is a blanket term for a refund or reversal of funds back to the customer’s bank
+In its simplest form, a payment reversal is a blanket term for a refund or reversal of funds back to the customer’s bank Crediting them for a transaction that they no longer agree with.

-Crediting them for a transaction that they no longer agree with.
 A transaction reversal can happen for credit card transactions, debit card transactions, and even ACH (Automated Clearing House) transactions.

 Payment reversals can occur for a variety of reasons.
 We will discuss these further down in the article for a clear understanding.
 But first, let’s further dissect what payment reversals are.

-What Are the Types of Payment Reversals?
+Types of Payment Reversals

-The term payment reversal typically refers to any situation where a customer receives funds credited back that had not yet settled to the merchant’s account.
+The term payment reversal refers to any situation where a customer receives funds credited back that had not yet settled to the merchant’s account.
 As opposed to a chargeback, retrieval, or refund, those funds have been settled to the merchant.
 So the merchant would receive a debit to return the funds to the cardholder.

 In some cases, the term payment reversal is used interchangeably between the typical authorization reversal (funds not settled) and chargeback, retrieval, and refund situations.